shotgunsoftware/tk-alias/README.md

-Autodesk Alias integration for Shotgun
+Autodesk Alias integration with Shotgun